sravanmedarapu/banking-counter-maintainer/README.md

 # banking-counterDetails-maintainer

+# Problem​ ​Statement

 Create webservice which creates a token for banking system and assign to nearest available counter.

-# Problem​ ​Statement

-Assign tokens to counter.

 *How to run?*
     ````mvn spring-boot:run````